 Third-generation farmers Dan and Russ Picha continue their family tradition of growing and harvesting some of the juiciest, sweetest berries around.
 They run a farm in Tacoma and one in Puyallup, featuring summertime strawberries, blackberries and raspberries.
 Strawberries are the only U-Pick berries, available June–early July.
 Containers available.
 6502 52nd St. E., Puyallup, 253-841-4443

 Get pickin’: According to the Facebook page, the stawberries are in need of little more ripening as of early June.
 Check for updates or call to see when they'll be open for U-pick.
 Cash and checks only at Tacoma; Puyallup accepts cash, check, credit and debit.

 Duris Farm, Kent

 Duris Cucumber Farm sells produce and berries at two locations, Puyallup and Kent with U-Pick now offered at both locations.
 They also sell green beans, pickling cucumbers, slicing cucumbers, zucchini and yellow squash and dill.
 Directions to Kent location: Take Willis St. exit off 167.
 Go to the corner of Washington Ave. and Frager Road and follow the signs to the field.
 6012 44th St. E., Puyallup, 253-922-7635

 Get pickin': Strawberry U-Pick currently open.
 Before you go, be sure to check the Facebook page or call 253-922-7635 for status of U-Pick.

 Mountainview Blueberry Farm, Snohomish

-Get pickin’: Blueberry U-pick not open yet.
-Check website or Facebook page for updates and lots of blueberry recipes.
+Get pickin’: Blueberry U-pick is open Tuesday–Sunday, 8 a.m.–5 p.m. with several varieties available.
+Be sure to check the website or Facebook page for updates before heading out; you'll also find lots of blueberry recipes.
 Buckets provided.
 They prefer cash but will take cards.

 Carpenter Creek Farm, Mount Vernon